OpenGeoVis/PVGeo/docs/Dev-Guide/Build-Your-Own-Plugins.md

         i = getTimeStepFileIndex(self, FileNames, dt=Time_Step)

-        """If you specifically do not want the ability to read time series Then delete the above code and access the file name by adding a string variable called `FileName` to the Properties dict. """
+        """If you specifically do not want the ability to read time series Then delete the above code know that a list of file names will be given in the parameter `FileNames` which you can iterate over. """
         # --------------------- #
-        pdi = self.GetInput() # VTK Data Type specified in `InputDataType` pdo = self.GetOutput() # VTK Data Type specified in `OutputDataType`
+        pdo = self.GetOutput() # VTK Data Type specified in `OutputDataType`
         # Generate Output Below
         if Print_File_Names: